Zoltán Meskó: Later years

 Meskó became one of the three leaders of the amalgamated Hungarian National Socialist Party in 1934, alongside Sándor Festetics, who had his own Hungarian National Socialist People's Party and Fidél Pálffy, whose group already bore the Hungarian National Socialist Party name.
 Meskó however was expelled as part of a power struggle the following year as Pálffy made himself sole leader.
 Meskó was noted as the least radical of Hungary's competing Nazi leaders as throughout his period as a leader he maintained a loyalty to the regency of Miklós Horthy where other Hungarian Nazis sought the Admiral's overthrowing.

 Meskó initially attempted to reform the Greenshirts but he proved to be unsuccessful in these efforts.
 He was returned to parliament in the 1939 parliamentary election as an independent Nazi, although his fervour for Hitler had begun to dampen.
 Increasingly disillusioned with Nazi Germany, he played little role in the wartime politics of Hungary.
-Despite this he was sentenced to life imprisonment in 1945, although he was released before his death.
+Despite this he was sentenced to life imprisonment in 1945.
+Meskó was released from prison in 1956, but was returned to prison in 1957.
+He was freed once more ten days before his death in 1959.